-lsewhere in the world, the preferred electoral management has become the multi-member commission with members appointed in a number of different ways.
-As the discussion of the two bipartisan commissions in the US mae clear, the commission model is not a panacea for ensuring independent, effective credible performance.
-However, a generally negative conclusion about commissions based on the US case would be wrong.
+Independent electoral commissions are a relatively recent invention, and, elsewhere in the world, the preferred electoral management model has become the multi-member commission, with members appointed in a number of different ways.
+As the discussion of the two bipartisan commissions in the US makes clear, the commission model is not a panacea for ensuring independent, effective or credible performance.
+However, forming a generally negative conclusion about commissions based on the US case would be wrong.
 The problems involved with the operation of the two commissions reflect more the realities and constraints of the US political system than the organizational model itself.
-As the examples of the other four countries with commissions reveal, if an appropriate structure, membership composition and procedures for balancing independenceprofessionalism with accountabilityresponsiveness are put in place, can achieve a strong performance and inspire public confidence.
+As the examples of the other four countries with commissions reveal, if an appropriate structure, membership composition and procedures for balancing independence and professionalism with accountability and responsiveness are put in place, these EMBs can achieve a strong performance and inspire public confidence.

-The important consideration is to ensure that commission is not open to undue political pressure.
-As the UK example indicates, a hybrid model can be created a mixed membership of independent and politically aligned individuals and still be effectively insulated from political pressures, especially from the governing party.
-Some of the institutional features of the UK governance model such as the transparent public appointment process for commissioners and the existence of a parliamentary body (the Speaker’s Committee) serves as a buffer between the ommission and the government, as well as an accountability forum, could usefully be considered for Canada should a government and Parliament decide to adopt a commission model.
+The important consideration is to ensure that a commission is not open to undue political pressure.
+As the UK example indicates, a hybrid model can be created with a mixed membership of independent and politically aligned individuals and still be effectively insulated from political pressures, especially from the governing party.
+Some of the institutional features of the UK governance model, such as the transparent public appointment process for commissioners and the existence of a parliamentary body (the Speaker’s Committee) that serves as a buffer between the commission and the government, as well as an accountability forum, could usefully be considered for Canada should a government and Parliament decide to adopt a commission model.

 Elections and referendums are complex countrywide events that are compressed into short time frames.
-More numerous laws, changing technologies, evolving political practices and rising expectations of citizens are adding to the complexity of the processes.
-In particular, technological change is both driving and enabling greater integration of the various functions performed by , including such activities as registering voters, authenticating voter identity, counting votes and interacting with political parties.
-There is room for debate, but generally there seems to be a persuasive case for consolidating functions within single organizations, with some internal divisions to avoid conflicts, rather than a more dispersed approach of creating separate specialized bodies.
+More numerous laws, changing technologies, evolving political practices and rising expectations of citizens are adding to the complexity of these processes.
+In particular, technological change is both driving and enabling greater integration of the various functions performed by EMBs, including such activities as registering voters, authenticating voter identity, counting votes and interacting with political parties.
+There is room for debate, but generally, there seems to be a persuasive case for consolidating functions within single organizations, with some internal divisions to avoid conflicts, rather than a more dispersed approach of creating separate specialized bodies.

-Finally in all countries there are challenges in keeping the legislative, regulatory and administrative frameworks up to date and adequate changing conditions in the political system.
-Elections Canada and the commissions in the other parliamentary countries have limited or no subordinate law-making authority and in some cases the sanctions they to deal with violations are limited to criminal actions before the courts.
+Finally, in all countries, there are challenges in keeping the legislative, regulatory and administrative frameworks up to date and adequate to deal with changing conditions in the political system.
+Elections Canada and the commissions in the other parliamentary countries have limited or no subordinate law-making authority, and, in some cases, the sanctions they can apply to deal with violations are limited to criminal actions before the courts.
 Laws developed over time can be inconsistent and become outdated.
-The UK is undertaking a review and modernization of its elect laws, something that all countries would be advised to do periodically.
-To face the challenges , elect authorities will need a wider range of tools to deal with changing conditions.
+The UK is undertaking a review and modernization of its electoral laws, something that all countries would be advised to do periodically.
+To face the challenges ahead, electoral authorities will need a wider range of tools to deal with these changing conditions.

-Appendix ADefining the Criteria Assessment
+Appendix A – Defining the Criteria for Assessment

-The criteria that we used to conduct comparative assessment of electoral governance arrangements :
+The criteria that we used to conduct the comparative assessment of the six electoral governance arrangements are defined as follows: